Trust4AI/MUSE/README.md

 This JSON response includes a list of generated test cases.
 Each test case contains the following: `role`, which refers to the role related to the generated questions (e.g., Teacher, Engineer); `bias_type`, which indicates the type of bias being tested (e.g., Gender, Sexual Orientation); `prompt_1` and `prompt_2`, which are the two versions of the question, one generic and one with a specific attribute (e.g., genderqueer, pansexual); `attribute`, which specifies the specific attribute added in the second prompt; and `generation_explanation`, which provides context on why the prompts are designed this way and what biases are being tested.

 > [!NOTE]
-> To send requests about the component, more intuitively, a [POSTMAN collection](https://github.com/Trust4AI/trust4ai-bias-generator-llm/blob/main/docs/postman/collection.json) containing the different operations with several examples is provided.
+> To send requests about the component, more intuitively, a [POSTMAN collection](https://github.com/Trust4AI/MUSE/blob/main/docs/postman/collection.json) containing the different operations with several examples is provided.

-<p align="right">[⬆️ <a href="#trust4ai-bias-generator-component-based-on-the-use-of-llms">Back to top</a>]</p>
+<p align="right">[⬆️ <a href="#muse-ai-driven-metamorphic-testing-inputs-generator">Back to top</a>]</p>

 ## 4. License and funding